Modules dedicated to specialist analytics

 Throughout the solution extensive visualizations support analysis and result interpretation.

 Explore other solutions

 Running professional operational risk management requires solving very diverse tasks.
-The AQBanking solution suite includes a unique operational risk framework that combines these tasks in an easy-to-use solution - making it possible to perform effective and high-quality operational risk management with few resources.
+The AQOpRisk solution includes a unique operational risk framework that combines these tasks in an easy-to-use solution - making it possible to perform effective and high-quality operational risk management with few resources.

 Optimizing Core Banking

-The AQBanking solution suite makes it easy to optimize the core banking business.
+The AQOPTIMIZER solution makes it easy to optimize the core banking business.
 The solution allows for much enhanced use of data, analytics, and modern technology.
 Bank advisors are supported in assessing and pricing clients optimally, while management and staff specialists can assure profitability targets are met.